 AG0 receives the request (A,F), and after validation, performs path finding to determine an end-to-end path through the various networks.

-PCE0 uses NSI Topology over the whole service region to determine an explicit path for the request, returning three Connection segments (A,B)(C,D)(E,F).
+PCE0 uses NSI Topology over the whole service region to determine an explicit transport plane path for the request, returning three Connection segments (A,B)(C,D)(E,F).

 AG0 then sends the Connection request for segment (A,B) to AG1 which represents the only signaling path to uPA1.